callumoriley/PythonLoopback/README.md

 - NumPy (version unknown)

 ## Usage
-If you want to download directly from the GitHub repository, start by cloning this repository into a local folder.
+If you want to download directly from the GitHub repository, start by cloning or downloading this repository into a local folder.
 Then you can use pip to install the library like this:
 ```
 pip install --user C:\Users\username\PythonLoopback
 ```